Welcome!

 Medical Care

 If students are in need of any medical attention, they should immediately advise their instructor or teaching assistant.
-Staff will take them directly to the nearest medical facility.
+Staff will contact parents and take the student directly to the nearest medical facility if needed.

 Please inform us of any allergies the student may have on the Medical Release form.